Niagara Falls in the Winter

 Leaving the Dufferin Island area, head to other areas around Niagara Falls to check out the lights.
 The Lundays Landing portion was a huge disappointment (during our visit), as there were very few holiday displays/lights.

-Once we had completed the driving tour, we went back to the hotel and took the Incline Railway down to the falls.
+Once we had completed the driving tour, we returned to the hotel and took the Incline Railway down to the falls.

-There is a firework display over the falls – check the schedule, but the firework display typically occurs on Friday nights.
+There is a fireworks display over the falls—check the schedule—but it typically occurs on Friday nights.
 Note that the display only lasted about 5 minutes the day we visited.

 Option 1: Niagara Falls Area